oscarbenedito/oscarbenedito.com/content/blog/2019-09-23-upgrading-providers.md

 ## Conclusion

-It took me some time to make all these changes, specially my phone's operative system and my email address (which I still use the old one with a lot of people, I am progressively updating it).
+It took me some time to make all these changes, specially my phone's operative system and my email address—I still use the old one with a lot of people, I am progressively updating it.
 Some of the services are hard to replace and it takes time to get used to the new providers.
 However, if you are interested in getting privacy when sending personal emails or saving files online, it is worth the change.